crystalwidjaja/lobster/README.md

 # Museum Exhibit
-Summary: Our website is a museum exhibit that encompasses the aspects of art/culture/history.
+**Summary**: Our website is a museum exhibit that encompasses the aspects of art/culture/history.
 Within the website, depending on the user’s interests (figured out through a form), the user will be able to visit a variety of exhibits like photography, international culture, music and more.
 They also have access to a gift shop where they can buy items that interest them.

+**Authors**: Sriya Chilla, Crystal Widjaja, Maggie Killada, and Ridhima Inukurti

 IMPORTANT: TO ACCESS THE WEBSITE YOU MUST BE SIGNED IN.
 Click "Already have an account?
 Sign In" and sign in with the given username and password.